-The LHIN contributes to the Healthcare of Ontario Pension Plan ("HOOPP"), which is a multi-employer plan, on behalf of approximately 380 members of its staff.
+The LHIN contributes to the Healthcare of Ontario Pension Plan ("HOOPP"), which is a multi-employer plan, on behalf of approximately 860 members of its staff.
 The plan is a defined benefit plan, which specifies the amount of retirement benefit to be received by the employees, based on the length of service and rates of pay.
-The amount contributed to HOOPP for fiscal 2022 was \$2,430,518 (\$2,528,123 in 2021) for current service costs and is included as an expense in the 2021 statement of operations and changes in net assets.
+The amount contributed to HOOPP for fiscal 2022 was \$4,702,453 (\$5,078,448 in 2021) for current service costs and is included as an expense in the statement of operations.
 The last actuarial valuation was completed for the plan as of December 31, 2021.
 At that time, the plan was 120% funded.